|

 can be seen in this 2009

 Streetview.
-I've been unable to find a photo, or any substantial
+I've been unable to find a photo or any other substantial

 Belchamp St. Paul, St. Andrew,